On the multifractal spectrum of weighted Birkhoff averages: Results

 \subsection{Continuity of the entropy}

 The first aspect of the study is the continuity of the entropy in a more general setting than weighted Birkhoff averages.
-That is, let $\Sigma_A$ be an aperiodic and irreducible subshift of finite type and let $\phi_i:\Sigma_A\to\R$ be a sequence of continuous potentials with uniformly decreasing variations, meaning
+That is, let $\Sigma_{\mathbf{A}}$ be an aperiodic and irreducible subshift of finite type and let $\phi_i:\Sigma_{\mathbf{A}}\to\R$ be a sequence of continuous potentials.
+We say that the sequence of potentials $\{\phi_i\}$ are {\em uniformly equicontinuous} if